nicholaschenai/ai-for-code/papers/usaco-bench.md

 - loop iterates until a set max $i = 3$ as they observe no empirical gains in solve rate past 3 rounds (Appendix B.5)

 ## Memories
 "We note that when solving problems, humans tend to recall either task-specific, established algorithms, facts, and concepts about the domain, or past experiences and generalizations from solving previous, similar problems relative to the problem at hand.
-This represents semantic knowledge, and episodic knowledge respectively" reference to  CoALA (my summary [here](../../agi-potential-notes/papers/coala.md))
+This represents semantic knowledge, and episodic knowledge respectively" reference to  CoALA
 - Semantic: competitive programming textbook.
 - Episodic: rest of the problems and solns (leave one out)